-b) Homestay Fee
+a) Housing Fee

-85,500 JPY for 57 nights included in the program fee.
-This fee includes 2 meals /weekday, 3 meals on Saturday and Sunday.
-HIF will pay the fee to your host family via bank transfer.
+250,000 JPY for 58 nights included in the program fee.
+This fee includes 2 meals (breakfast and dinner) /day.

-c) Semester Break (July 10th ~ July 13th)
+b) Semester Break (July 7th ~ July 10th)

 Most participants use this break to travel to Sapporo or other areas in Hokkaido/Japan.
-If you plan a trip by yourself, you may leave after the final examination of the first semester on July 9th and come back to your host family's house by the night of Monday, July 13th, at a reasonable time so that you won't disturb your host family.
+If you plan a trip by yourself, you may leave after the final examination of the first semester on July 6th and come back to your host family's house by the night of Monday, July 10th, at a reasonable time so that you won't disturb your host family or others.